Frequently Asked Questions¶

 ⚠️ Exception: For the evaluation container, the ground truth can be in any format you like since that data is internal to your container and not stored or processed in any way by Grand Challenge.
 The algorithm outputs that your evaluation container will read will again be in mha format though since those do get validated and stored by our platform upon creation.

-We mount a file system with the secret test data for your container to access at /input/.
-How the test data is structured is defined by the input and output interfaces configured for your phase.
-Consider an algorithm that takes a ct-image
+We mount a file system with the secret test data for your container at /input/.
+How the test data is structured is defined by the algorithm interface(s) configured for your phase.

 as input and outputs a covid-19-lesion-segmentation